Elbasvir / GrazoprevirBrand Name: Zepatier Other Names: ELB / GRZ Drug Class: Opportunistic Infections and Coinfections

 - Store elbasvir/grazoprevir at room temperature, 68°F to 77°F (20°C to 25°C).

-- Do not use elbasvir/grazoprevir if the original package seal is broken.
+- Do not use elbasvir/grazoprevir if the original seal over the container opening is broken or missing.

 - Throw away elbasvir/grazoprevir that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.